chinnurtb/epb/README.md

 [erlang_protobuffs](/basho/erlang_protobuffs), which uses a (working but brain-dead) compilation strategy that is brittle and hard to evolve.
-The project also has lots of technical debt from lack of vision and inconsistency of multiple authors of new features.
+The project also has lots of technical debt from lack of vision and inconsistency of multiple authors adding new features.

 This is a work-in-progress, use at your own peril.